angelsjiang/PipeNFilter-Architecture/README.md

                                                          |                       |
                                                 WildPressureData.csv     WildPitchPressureData.csv

+    Running Instructions:
         Go to System C directory
         To Compile:
             javac *.java
         To Run:
             java Plumber

+    -------------------------->  End of Systems Overlook <-----------------------------

+Note:
+    - All the data files are hardcoded in the program.
+To change test input files, please go to:
+        System A -> SourceFilter.java -> line 26
+        System B ->  SourceFilter.java -> line 26
+        System B -> SourceMergeFilter.java -> line 31 & 32